trialandsuccess/TypeDAL/docs/3_building_queries.md

 ### select

-Here you can enter any number of fields as arguments: database columns by name ('id'), by field reference (table.id) or other (e.g. table.ALL).
+Here you can enter any number of fields as arguments: database columns by name ('id'), by field reference (Table.id), other (e.g. Table.ALL), or Expression objects.

 ```python
 Person.select('id', Person.name, Person.ALL)  # defaults to Person.ALL if select is omitted.